maximilian-ho/how-we-teach-ourselves/using_three-minute_timers_to_stay_focused.md

 <img src="https://github.com/maximilian-ho/articles/assets/94465856/9bdfeeb1-2880-42c4-b1d9-e549b91c9026" width="400">
 <br><br>

 **How it works:** The most difficult part of working is getting started because we often dread all the work we need to complete.
 The three-minute timer reduces this dread because we only need to focus for three minutes, after which we're allowed to take a break.
-Most of the time, though, we want to continue working because we feel great after starting a task we've been dreading.
+Most of the time, though, we want to continue working because we feel great after starting.